magento/devdocs/guides/v1.0/get-started/soap/soap-web-api-calls.md

 A WSDL file is generated only for services you request.
 This means that different clients may use different services and therefore use different WSDLs.

-The Magento 2 Web API uses WSDL 1.2, which complies with WS-I 2.0 Basic Profile.
+The Magento web API uses WSDL 1.2, which complies with WS-I 2.0 Basic Profile.

 Each Magento service is represented as a separate service in the WSDL.